Eyebrow Piercings: A Complete Guide

 In some cases, bruising can occur.
 There are occasions when bruising can migrate into a black eye.
 However, all these conditions will disappear after time.

 Eyebrow piercings range in cost from $20 to $70, not counting the jewelry prices.
 However, in making your decision, always choose experience over price.
 The skin area for this type of procedure requires expertise.

 The eyebrow varies in healing time from between two to three months, depending on the individual.
 Do not change jewelry during the healing process.
 It is also important to avoid moving the jewelry.

 The skin around the eye is sensitive, and because of its delicate nature, it can scar easily.
 It’s also important to note that you should not cover it during the healing process.

 Though general practices, such as keeping the area clean to avoid infection and cold compresses to reduce the swelling, need to be administered, other items require your attention.
-Eyebrows piercings are on flat skin, so they are more susceptible to migration and rejection than different piercings types.
+Eyebrows piercings are on flat skin, therefore, they are more susceptible to migration and rejection than other piercings types.

 If you want to ensure your piercing heals the best it possibly can, it’s imperative that you follow your piercer’s aftercare advice closely, and be sure to invest in a high-quality aftercare solution to aid recovery.